Abdullah-Xyber/KAUST-SOC-APT29-Project/incident-response/containment/README.md

 | CALDERA agent on DC01 | Not running | ✅ Completed |
 | Compromised AD account | Disabled | ✅ Completed |
 | Further CALDERA execution | Prevented | ✅ Completed |

+> [!NOTE]
+> The available screenshot provides visual evidence for WS01 network isolation and CALDERA agent termination.
+The remaining actions are supported by the documented incident-response execution and playbook in the final project report.

 ---